fricklerhandwerk/smbc/README.md

 ## Why?

 You're about to make a point in an argument, and that one SMBC strip you read five years ago totally nailed it?
-But you can't find it anywhere...
-Fear not!
+But you can't find it anywhere… Fear not!

 From now on you can finally search for SMBC content on the web.
 With luck, the comic in question is already transcribed by volunteers and indexed by search engines.